AlgoMaster Logo

 Intuition

-The most direct approach is to translate the mathematical definition into code.
-F(n) calls F(n-1) and F(n-2), each of which makes their own recursive calls, and so on until we hit the base cases F(0) = 0 and F(1) = 1.
+Translate the mathematical definition into code: F(n) calls F(n-1) and F(n-2), each of which makes its own recursive calls, down to the base cases F(0) = 0 and F(1) = 1.

-This works, but it's wildly inefficient.
-The recursion tree branches into two at every level, and many subproblems get solved repeatedly.
-For example, computing F(5) computes F(3) twice, F(2) three times, and F(1) five times.
-The total number of function calls grows exponentially with n.
+This is correct but inefficient.
+The recursion tree branches in two at every level, and the same subproblems are solved repeatedly.
+Computing F(5) computes F(3) twice, F(2) three times, and F(1) five times.
+The total number of calls grows exponentially with n.

 Algorithm